Glavin001/llm-trainer/README.md

 sudo docker compose up --build
 ```

+If you see error:
+> tornado.web.HTTPError: HTTP 403: Forbidden

+Then stop the docker container and retry.

-Login to Weights and Biases
+Login to Weights and Biases:

 ```bash
 wandb login -u USERNAME